docstomarkdown/docstomarkdown.github.io/src/content/post/relative-links-in-markdown.md

 ## Relative Links in GitHub Markdown

-[GitHub supports](https://github.blog/news-insights/product-news/relative-links-in-markup-files/) Markdown rendering in various areas, such as README files, wikis, and issues.
+GitHub supports Markdown rendering in various areas, such as README files, wikis, and issues.
+You can also use the [inline links in the GitHub Flavoured Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links).

-Using relative links in these contexts allows you to create cohesive and navigable documentation within your GitHub repositories.
+Using [relative links](https://github.blog/news-insights/product-news/relative-links-in-markup-files/) in these contexts allows you to create cohesive and navigable documentation within your GitHub repositories.

 **Key Points for Using Relative Links in GitHub:**